alext-mkrs/meta-alext-galileo/recipes-addfeatures/redis-latest/README.md

-This recipe updates the redis package to version 2.8.4
+This recipe updates the redis package to the latest stable version